-His holy life, and miracles after his death, persuaded the Pope to canonize him in 1037 as St. John of Beverley.
+His holy life, and miracles after his death, led to his being described as a saint.
 It was John’s reputation that made the Minster a privileged sanctuary and a centre of pilgrimage, and which turned the remote spot to which he had retired into a thriving town.
 By 1377 Beverley was one of the dozen largest towns in England.

 From very early days John’s miraculous powers were believed to include the granting of victory in battle.
 Alfred’s grandson, King Athelstan, is said to have prayed for success at his tomb, as a result of which he destroyed a coalition of his enemies in a great battle in 937.
 In 1138 John’s banner was one of the Northern banners behind which the men of Yorkshire marched to beat an invading Scottish army near Northallerton.

 By 1266 it was the custom that when the King summoned an army, the Minster sent one man with the banner; the banner was also lent to at least four English Kings to help them defeat their enemies.
 In 1415 King Henry V won the Battle of Agincourt on the Feast of St. John’s translation (25th October); afterwards the King visited John’s shrine to give thanks, and made him one of the patron saints of the Royal family.